Welcome!

 Quantitative Finance 17(3) (2017), pp. 335-351

-approach via Fourier sine transform for valuing American knock-out options
+[Link to preprint on SSRN]A decomposition approach via Fourier sine transform for valuing American knock-out options with time-dependent rebates

 Nhat-Tan Nguyen, Duy-Minh Dang, and Tran-Vu Khanh